oyvindGg/TechnoPlanet/README.md

 # TechnoPlanet

-School project using the Ticketmaster API to filter the dance/elektronika genre based on location.
+School project using the Ticketmaster Discovery v2.0 API to filter the dance/elektronika genre based on location.

 ## Deployment